Master of Data Science

 1 year full-time

-Introductory modules are designed to bring students with non-technical degrees up to speed with the background necessary for data science.
+Whether you choose the core Master of Data Science or one of our more specific programmes relating to your knowledge, discipline expertise or area interest, you will find all introductory modules are designed to bring students up to speed with the background necessary for data science.
 This is done on a need-to-know basis, focusing on understanding in practice rather than abstract theory.
 Core modules then introduce you to the full range of data science methods, building from elementary techniques to advanced modern methods such as neural networks and deep learning.
 Optional modules allow you to focus on an area of interest.

 The course provides training in relevant areas of contemporary data science in a supportive research-led interdisciplinary learning environment.
 The broad aims are: